danbev/learning-iot/README.md

  Si  [* *]  Si  [* *]  Si  [* *]
 ```
 So we can see that we have these covelent bounds between the atoms and all of
 the free electrons in the valance shell are bound.
-There are not free electrons
+There are no free electrons
-of "holes".
+or "holes" which is an atom which is slightly positively charge and it lacks
+an electron (or perhaps more than one?).

-If we replace on of these atoms will an atom with only 5 electrons (like fosfor)
+If we replace one of these atoms with an atom with only 5 electrons
-in its valance shell what would happen:
+(like fosfor) in its valance shell what would happen:
 ```
                                           [* *] = covalent bond
  Si  [* *]  Si  [* *]  Si  [* *]